Life in Lockdown (The Ups and Downs of Quarantine)

-As I watch governments and businesses loosen the lockdowns they once held as law, I’m amazed at the complete disregard for human life in the pursuit of profit.
+I watch governments and businesses loosen the lockdowns they once held as law, and I’m amazed at the disregard for life in the pursuit of profit.

 At the same time, I’m thankful I can stay home.
-I don’t have to worry that not working means no food on the table or no roof over my head.
+I don’t have to worry about food on the table or a roof over my head.

 It’s been so hot and humid here in Cairo that staying home under the air conditioner doesn’t feel like much of a sacrifice anyways.